 Vaginal Mesh Lawsuits and Mesh Sling Litigation

-If you have experienced any pelvic mesh side effects caused by a defective transvaginal mesh sling, a vaginal mesh attorney may be able to help you pursue compensation for your injuries.
+If you have experienced any pelvic mesh side effects caused by a defective transvaginal mesh sling, a may be able to help you pursue compensation for your injuries.
 For more information, fill out the Free Case Evaluation form or call 1-888-BURNETTI.